Looking-Glass/bridge-sdk-samples/readme.md

 The SDK comes in two different flavors:

-- Native dynamic libraries for Windows, Mac, and Linux (contained in this repository)
+- Native dynamic libraries for Windows, Mac (contained in this repository)
 - JavaScript for web or Node development using webxr, which you can [access here](https://github.com/Looking-Glass/looking-glass-webxr)

 ## Prerequisites